bytedance/g3/README.md

 This is the project we used to build enterprise-oriented generic proxy solutions, including but not limited to proxy / reverse proxy (WIP) / load balancer (TBD) / nat traversal (TBD).

-## Components
+## Applications

-The G3 project contains many components, each of which has a separate subdirectory containing its own code, documentation, etc.
+The G3 project is consisted of many applications, each of which has a separate subdirectory containing its own code, documentation, etc.

-In addition to the component directories, there are some public directories:
+In addition to the application directories, there are some public directories:

 - [doc](doc) Contains project-level documentation.
-- [sphinx](sphinx) is used to generate HTML reference documents for each component.
+- [sphinx](sphinx) is used to generate HTML reference documents for each application.
 - [scripts](scripts) Contains various auxiliary scripts, including coverage testing, packaging scripts, etc.

 ### g3proxy